fbpx

 • Birth certificates for any dependent children

-Many Veterans with mesothelioma believe if the majority of their asbestos exposure was not in the military, they are not eligible for any VA benefits.
-However, many Veterans with mesothelioma caused primarily by their civilian jobs qualify for VA Pension.
-Our VA-Accredited Claims Agent, LCDR Carl Jewett can help determine if you qualify for VA Pension.
+Many veterans with mesothelioma believe if the majority of their asbestos exposure did not occur in the military, they are not eligible for any VA benefits.
+However, many veterans diagnosed with mesothelioma connected to their civilian jobs qualify for VA Pension.
+Our VA-accredited claims agent, LCDR Carl Jewett, can help determine if you qualify for VA Pension.

 Aid & Attendance and Housebound Benefits for Mesothelioma

-A Veteran in receipt of VADC or VA Pension with housebound status can also receive additional monthly compensation.
-Housebound status means a Veteran is unable to leave their residence due to their disability or illness.
-Housebound benefits add an additional $432 to the Veteran’s monthly disability pay.
+A veteran in receipt of Disability Compensation or Pension can also qualify for housebound status, which means the veteran is unable to leave their residence due to a disability or illness.
+Housebound status allows the veteran to receive additional compensation on top of Disability or Pension.
+Housebound benefits add an additional $446 to the veteran’s monthly disability pay.

-Veterans not already receiving VA Disability Compensation (VADC) or VA Pension can apply for A&A or housebound status when they file their VADC or VA Pension claim.
+Veterans not already receiving VA Disability Compensation or VA Pension can apply for A&A or housebound status when they file their financial assistance benefits claim.

-Veterans receiving VADC with a spouse who qualifies for A&A will receive an additional $185 to their monthly disability pay.
+Veterans receiving Disability Compensation with a spouse who qualifies for A&A will receive an additional $191.14 to their monthly disability pay.

 Veterans meeting one of the following criteria are eligible for VA Health Care: